Natural Feminine Personal Spray

 October 20th, 2009

-Unlike other toy cleaners which need to be rinsed off, Pjur MedClean Spray is a viable alternative to soap and water, not just a substitute.
-It’s safe to use a toy if you just let it air dry but if you need to remove physical dirt, wiping down with a cloth or tissue after spraying works, too.
+Unlike other toy cleaners that need to be rinsed off, Pjur MedClean Spray is a viable alternative to soap and water, not just a substitute.
+It’s safe to use a toy if you just let it air dry, but if you need to remove physical dirt, wiping it down with a cloth or tissue after spraying works, too.
 That means no trip to the bathroom, no alerting the roommates and no trying to awkwardly wash non-waterproof toys.
 I especially appreciate that after getting my first ceramic vibrator; I’m a little paranoid about getting it wet so this is the perfect solution.
 A couple pumps and the cleaning solution will cover your toy in a super fine mist; I was actually surprised at how fine the mist was.
 I suspect this 100ml/3.4oz bottle (which comes plastic sealed) will last me quite some time.
 I also expect I will definitely be replacing it after it runs out.

 • water